 Most Senville and Air-Con products will have see ratings over 20.
 Pioneer mini split systems generally have SEER ratings below 20 and there’s a reason for this.
 Senville and Air-Con use condensers that operate at higher pressures and are able to take advantage of some of the efficiency that comes from using a newer refrigerant.
 This newer refrigerant is R410a.
 R410a replaces the old R22 refrigerant.
 R22 is now illegal because it depletes the ozone so all new air conditioners and heat pumps operate off of newer refrigerants.

 Pioneer mini split systems generally have the lower SEER rating because they’re capable of operating with the R22 and the R410a refrigerants in them.
-Some people will still choose to use Pioneer mini split systems with R410a refrigerant simply because Pioneers a pretty well-established brand.
-They like knowing that the company they’re buying from has been around for a long time.
-We have included a search bar in the ad below to help you find relevant products based on the content of this page.
+Some people will still choose to use Pioneer mini split systems with R410a refrigerant simply because Pioneer is a well-established brand.
+They like knowing that the company they buy from has been around for a long time.

 AHRI certification is another important thing to look for when you consider different heat pump systems for your heating and cooling needs.
 AHRI stands for Air-conditioning, Heating & Refrigeration Institute.
 They have been recognized by the ENERGY STAR program as a certifying body.
 The AHRI is able to certify appliances and machines as being in compliance with efficiency standards.
 The AHRI certification is recognized by agencies in the United States and Canada, you can read more about it here if you like.
 AHRI certification is another way to compare between mini split heating and cooling systems.
 We recommend using this as a pass-fail test, meaning if the mini split does not have the certification, do not consider purchasing it.